stephenpaynter/Ansible-Youtube/README.md

 ## Week 3

-The follwing playbook was used in this video.
+The following playbook was used in this video.

 ```bash
 gather_facts.yml